Strongly Sublinear Algorithms for Testing Pattern Freeness: Introduction

-\paragraph{Our results} In this work, we give adaptive $\eps$-testing algorithms for $\pi$-freeness of permutations $\pi$ of arbitrary constant length $k$ with complexity $\tilde{O}_{k,\eps}(n^{o(1)})$.
-This breaks the nonadaptive lower bound barrier which formed the previous state of the art.
-In particular, it shows that testing $\pi$-freeness has quite efficient sublinear algorithms even for relatively large patterns.
-Our result shows a strong separation between adaptive and nonadaptive algorithms for testing freeness of general permutations.
+In this work, we give adaptive $\eps$-testing algorithms for $\pi$-freeness of permutations $\pi$ of arbitrary constant length $k$ with complexity $\tilde{O}_{k,\eps}(n^{o(1)})$.
+Hence, testing $\pi$-freeness has quite efficient sublinear algorithms even for relatively large patterns.
+Our result shows a strong separation between adaptive and nonadaptive algorithms for testing pattern freeness.

 \begin{theorem} Let $\eps \in (0,1),$ $k \in \mathbb{N}$ and $\pi:[k] \to [k]$ be a permutation.
-There exists an $\eps$-tester for $\pi$-freeness of functions $f:[n] \to \mathbb{R}$ with query complexity $\tilde{O}_{k,\eps}(n^{O(1/\log \log \log n)})$. \end{theorem}
+There exists an $\eps$-tester for $\pi$-freeness of functions $f:[n] \to \mathbb{R}$ with query complexity $\tilde{O}\left(\left(\frac{k}{\eps}\right)^{\Theta(\log \log n)}n^{k/\log \log \log n}\right)$. \end{theorem}